Azure/kaito/docs/tuning/README.md

 </div>
 Figure 1.
 Kaito tuning pod structure.

-An initcontainer `data-downloader` is introduced to download the training input dataset from the URLs specified in the tuning spec.
-In case an image is specified in the input, the `data-downloader` container simply uses the specified image as the container image.
-This initcontainer ensures the training data is available locally before the training process starts.
+- InitContainer `data-downloader`: Downloads the training input dataset from the URLs specified in the tuning spec.
+If an image is specified in the input, the `data-downloader` container uses the specified image as the container image.
+This initContainer ensures the training data is available locally before the training process starts.

-To support automatically pushing the tuning results to a container registry, Kaito adds a sidecar container which has `docker` installed.
-This container runs a script which periodically checks the training progress.
-Once the training is done, indicated by a sentinel file created by the training process, the script will build a container image containing the training results and push the image to the specified container registry.
+- Sidecar container: Supports automatically pushing the tuning results to a container registry.
+This container, with `docker` installed, runs a script to periodically check the training progress.
+Once the training is done, indicated by a sentinel file created by the training process, the script builds a container image containing the training results and pushes the image to the specified container registry.

-The main container uses one of the supported model images.
+- Main container: Uses one of the supported model images.
 The image entry launches the [fine\_tuning.py](https://github.com/Azure/kaito/blob/main/presets/tuning/text-generation/fine_tuning.py) script.

 All three containers use shared local volumes (by mounting the same `EmptyDir` volumes), hence file copies between containers are avoided.